A message from Ceri Sumner, Chief Fire Officer/ Director of Norfolk Fire and Rescue Service

 The diverse nature of the role and the work we undertake with the community and in conjunction with our partners means that we want the best people in our service, to provide the finest service we can.
 We believe this will be best achieved by ensuring diversity in our thinking, of beliefs and life experiences which reflect the communities we serve.
 We are therefore actively encouraging applications from all parts of all of our communities.
 Outstanding people from our diverse cultures, ethnicities, genders and backgrounds that make up our communities and who will shape our evolving, exciting and dynamic future.
 As a service, we will always employ the best people we can to become a valuable part of our great, inclusive team.

-Take a look at the personal qualities and attributes you will need to be a firefighter – is that you?
-If you can’t see it, maybe we can?
 If you are interested in serving the communities of Norfolk and in doing so working as part of a great team – come and talk to us to see if we can help you to be the firefighter our communities need.

 I do hope that you will apply to join us, and I wish you well in your application.
 If you are successful, I look forward to welcoming you into the fire service family and working beside you to keep the people of Norfolk safe.